squadwuschel/MvcControllerToProxyGenerator/README.md

 You can mix these attributes in any combination.
 It is possible to use all on the same controller function, then for this function four different proxies are create (one for each language and framework).

 To start the proxy creation right click on the T4 Template `ProxyGeneratorScript.tt` and choose **Run Custom Tool**.

-(**Hint:** Take a look at the GitHub code, there you find a solution with the T4 template and also a Website with examples for the attribute usage shown below)
+(**Hint:** Take a look at the GitHub code, there you find a solution with the T4 template and also a website with examples for the attribute usage shown below)

 ### Example: AngularJs JavaScript Proxy - CreateAngularJsProxyAttribute
 Creates a proxy for AngukarJs in JavaScript.